 Read our SRD Grant infographic, for people on asylum documentation or special permits, here.

 For more information on the South African government’s response to Covid-19, keep updated at www.sacoronavirus.co.za.
 If you have a Covid-19 health-related query, you can call the National Hotline on 0800 029 999 or the toll-free hotline on 080 928 4102.
 The Western Cape has its own Western Cape Government’s Covid-19 Response page, too.

 Unemployment Insurance Fund (UIF)

-If your employer is not using this Scheme and you are a UIF contributor and are unemployed because of termination, dismissal, or insolvency, or if you have reduced income owing to reduced working hours, you may be eligible for normal UIF benefits – apply here.
-For more info, follow this UIF guide, call UIF for assistance (0800 843 843 or 0800 030 007), or read our Explainer on UIF.
+Alternatively, if you are a UIF contributor and are unemployed because of termination, dismissal, or insolvency, or if you have reduced income owing to reduced working hours, you may be eligible to apply for Normal UIF Benefits – apply online with the UIF Online Filing System.
+For more info, follow this UIF’s Easy Guide for Electronic Claims, call UIF for assistance (0800 030 007), or read our Explainer on UIF.

 We encourage those needing welfare assistance to research all available options, including your local Community Action Network, churches and masjids.

-Regarding Scalabrini's Welfare Team, please note, our Welfare Team has a very limited fund to help refugees and migrants at this time.
+However, please note, our Welfare Team has a very limited fund to help refugees and migrants at this time.
 Please understand that the Welfare Team are simply not able to assist everyone.
 We are receiving a very high number of calls and requests.
-Your application for Welfare Assistance will be assessed, but we cannot assist everyone.
-To apply, please (1) call the Welfare Team Hotline 0685660956, (open Monday-Friday 9am-4pm) or,
+Your application to Welfare Assistance will be assessed, but we cannot assist everyone.